Reduction Operations¶

 methods in a portable, thread-safe manner.
 Users may

 use as many reduction objects in a loop kernel as they need.
-Available RAJA
+If a runtime number

 Note